← Back to Blog·Mar 16, 2026·7 min read

 Heatmap tools — especially those with session recording — collect more granular data than basic page analytics.
 This creates additional privacy obligations you need to be aware of:

-• Session recordings can capture personal data.
 If a visitor types their name, email, or credit card number into a form, a session recording may capture those keystrokes.
-Most heatmap tools offer input masking to prevent this, but you need to enable and test it.
+Enable and test input masking.

-• GDPR and consent requirements.
 In the EU, heatmap tracking that uses cookies or records individual sessions likely requires explicit consent.
-Cookie-free heatmap tools have fewer requirements, but recording individual behavior may still fall under “processing personal data.”
+Cookie-free tools have fewer requirements.

 Warning